lateralblast/oort/README.md

 firmware information.
 It returns the versions of firmware (top most is the current) and their URLs.
 It can also download the firmware to a local repository if needed.

+Long term this script will hopefully slowly bring the various firmware information tools I have into one script.

 Features:

 - Get a list of available system firmware for particular model(s)
 - Get a list of available XCF firmware for particular M series model(s)
+- Get a list of available SRUs for Solaris 11
+- Search Oracle Solaris patchdiag.xref patch list (Solaris 10 and earlier)
 - Download system firmware for particular model(s)
 - Download XCF firmware for particular M series model(s)
 - Get a list of firware for Emulex or QLogic Fibre Channel adaptor(s)